 What monsters want

 In many D&D games, adventurers attack monsters on sight, or vice versa.
 But it doesn’t have to be like this!
-Combat is dangerous, after all, and often isn’t the players’ interests, or the monsters’.
+Combat is dangerous, after all, and often isn’t in the players’ interests, or the monsters’.

 Consider what the enemy wants.
 Sure, some creatures are simple.
 Many beasts and monstrosities have animal-level intelligence and just want to eat, and killing adventurers is one route to a good meal.
 But there are plenty of other motivations.
 For example: